B21-CAP0179/BIAS-server/README.md

 Capstone Project Bangkit Program 2021

-PeduliLindungi-ID is a mobile application that can detect whether there is any disease within a patient body through images.
+Peduli-lindungi.id is a mobile application that can detect whether there is any disease within a patient body through images.

 - Coding Language : Kotlin
 - minimal SDK version : 21